namespace-Pt/Adon/docs/sources/guides/bi-phase-ivfpq.md

 This tutorial explains how to reproduce our paper [Bi-Phase IVFPQ](https://arxiv.org/abs/2210.05521) on MSMARCO passage collection.

 ## Reproducing From Checkpoint
 1. Make sure you finished the data processing steps in {doc}`data`.
-Then you should download the checkpoint and the necessary index files on [OneDrive](https://1drv.ms/u/s!Aipk4vd2SBrtv3PKTilTtlnAU-vQ?e=FERanU).
+Then you should download the checkpoint and the necessary index files on [OneDrive](https://1drv.ms/u/s!Aipk4vd2SBrtwAkY33Vq2Y-HU6f1?e=Wq5VjI).
 The uncompressed files would look like:
    ```
-   Bi-Phase-IVFPQ
-   └── MSMARCO-passage
+   Bi-Phase-IVFPQ-MSMARCO
    ├── ckpts
    │   ├── DistillVQ_d-RetroMAE
    │   │   └── best
    │   ├── TokIVF
    │   │   └── best
    │   └── TopIVF
    │       └── best
    └── index
       └── RetroMAE
          └── faiss
                ├── IVF10000,PQ64x8
                └── OPQ96,PQ96x8
    ```
    Move the `ckpts/*` to `src/data/cache/MSMARCO-passage/ckpts/`.
 Move the `index/*` to `src/data/cache/MSMARCO-passage/index/`.